hipstersmoothie/hipstersmoothie.com/pages/garden/Podcast Tooling.md

 Once invited we create a channel named "#episode-\{episode description\}".
 We then use [doodle.com](https://doodle.com) to find a time that works for every participant in the episode.
-After we all settle on a time a Google Calendar invite is sent out to all particpants.
+After we all settle on a time a Google Calendar invite is sent out to all participants.

 ## Recording a Remote Podcast

 My co-host and I live on different ends of the country, so a good remote podcasting app is a must.
 Our current podcast recording app we use is [riverside.fm](http://riverside.fm).
 It will record you computers audio and video locally and upload it to riverside.fm as the podcast is recording.
-We had a few hiccups with recording, but after gettign used to it it's gone pretty well.
+We had a few hiccups with recording, but after getting used to it it's gone pretty well.

 ## Audio Tools